uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 ### Exercise: Export an .xlsx file to .csv

-a.
-Find the cleaned .xlsx file that was produced in the Excel Hell lecture and export it as a .csv file.
+1. Find the cleaned .xlsx file that was produced in the Excel Hell lecture and export it as a .csv file.

 ## Find your File